oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    storage-coherence-2                   1/1     Running       0          1m
    ```

-   When all of the pods have status of `Running` and `1/1` for Ready, you can continue.
+   When all the pods have status of `Running` and `1/1` for Ready, you can continue.

-   > **Note**: The above shows not all pods are finished restarting.
+   > **Note**: The pods in the output shows that not all pods are finished restarting.

-1. Add more data via CohQL commands
+1. Add more data through CohQL commands:

    ```sql
    insert into 'test' key('key-3') value('value-3');